Check here for updates on the progress of the water system upgrade project.

 June 19th, 2025

 A faulty control switch has been identified and we are working with companies to find an upgrade.
-The system is being monitored during the day and the pump is turned off during the night in case of further water tower deterioration.
+The system is being monitored during the day and the pump is turned off during the night to avoid further water tower deterioration.
 Please try to avoid water usage between 10pm and 6am while we work to get the tower repaired.

 The new water softener installation is delayed.
 Culligan messed up the delivery of the new softeners, and we are still waiting on an update from them.
 It may be next week before we have what we need.
 We understand this is an inconvenience to have untreated water longer than anticipated, but it is out of our hands at this time.
 Our primary concern is keeping the water system running and flowing to homes.